YifanDengWHU/DDIMDL/README.md

 ```
 -f *featureList*: A selection of features to be used in DDIMDL.
 The optional features are smile(substructure),target,enzyme and pathway of the drugs.
 It defaults to smile,target and enzyme.
 -c *classifier*: A selection of prediction method to be used.
 The optional methods are DDIMDL, RF, KNN and LR.
 It defaults to DDIMDL.
 -p *NLPProcess*: The choices are read and process.
-It means read the processed result from database directly or process the raw data again with *NLPProcess.py* again.
+It means read the processed result from database directly or process the raw data again with *NLPProcess.py*.
 It defaults to read.
 In order to use *NLPProcess.py*, you need to install StanfordNLP package:

 ```
     pip install stanfordnlp